k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 If the **k2masking** keyspace does not exist in the DB interface defined for caching the masked values, create it using the **masking-create-cache-table.flow** from the library of Broadway examples or the **create_masking_cache_table.sql** of the TDM Library.

-Note that the k2masking can also be created by the deploy.flow of the TDM LU.
+Note: The k2masking can also be created by the deploy.flow of the TDM LU.

 Do the following to create the sequences for your TDM implementation: